 We see lunchtime as a social occasion and try to make it a well-mannered and pleasant experience.
 Children are encouraged to try new foods but they are never forced to eat anything that is not liked.

 For those who bring a packed lunch to school, tables are provided in the dining hall and during warmer weather outside.

-Dinner money is required to be paid in advance, weekly (by or on Monday), monthly, half termly or termly.
-Please pay on-line at www.hamsey.surrey.sch.uk using the on-line payments button in the top right of the screen.
+Dinner money is paid on-line by the night before.
+Please pay on-line at www.hamsey.surrey.sch.uk using the School Money link at the bottom of the home page.
 Log on details will be issued to new parents when their children commence school.
 Anyone unable to pay online should make arrangements with the school office to pay by an alternative method.
 Any refunds for absence are made at the end of the term.

-Pupil Premium is extra money for schools to spend on additional resources and is currently worth up to £900 per child per year which this financial year amounted to £58,000.
+Pupil Premium is extra money for schools to spend on additional resources and is currently worth up to £1,345 per child per year.
 This funding has been used to enrich the children’s learning and emotional well-being through:

-You may ask to speak to Mrs Daws (the School Leadership Team member responsible for Administration and Premises matters) in complete confidence.
+You may ask to speak to the Main Office in complete confidence.

 No charge is made for any activity or equipment required to fulfil the requirements of the National Curriculum.

-The Governing Body will request voluntary contributions for optional extras such as the pre-school programme, swimming, visiting speakers, entertainers and transport and entry to activities in support of the curriculum.
+The Governing Body will request voluntary contributions for optional extras such as visiting speakers, entertainers and transport and entry to activities.
 Pupils will not be treated differently, whether or not their parents have made a voluntary contribution.
-However, please be aware that school trips will not take place unless financially viable.
 All such charges are based on the actual cost of providing the activity divided by the number of pupils taking part.

 The above is a summary of the school’s charging policy.
 The full document is available for inspection on request.